kubernetes-sigs/kueue/site/content/en/docs/concepts/multikueue.md

 ### JobSet

+When you want to submit JobSets to a ClusterQueue with a MultiKueue admission check, you should set the `spec.managedBy` field to `kueue.x-k8s.io/multikueue`, otherwise the admission check controller will `Reject` the workload causing it to be marked as `Finished` with an error indicating the cause.
-MultiKueue expects the JobSets, submitted to a ClusterQueue using a MultiKueue admission check, to have `spec.managedBy` set to `kueue.x-k8s.io/multikueue`.
-The JobSet `managedBy` field is available since JobSet v0.5.0.
+The `managedBy` field is available in JobSet v0.5.0 and newer.

 ## Submitting Jobs
 In a [configured MultiKueue environment](/docs/tasks/manage/setup_multikueue), you can submit any MultiKueue supported job to the Manager cluster, targeting a ClusterQueue configured for Multikueue.